RYA Powerboat Level 2 Course

 • Emergency action, preventing sinking

-• Actions to be taken by a disabled craft and being towed
+• Actions to be taken by disabled craft and being towed

 • Fire precautions and fire fighting